glebtsereteli/GMRoomLoader/docs/pages/home/gettingStarted/gettingStarted.md

 ```

 ### 4. All Together
 Now that we know the required steps, let's put this together in a simple way for you to see it working.
-We'll do this in your object responsible for loading rooms.
+We'll do this in our object responsible for loading rooms.

 * First, we'll initialize the data in the Create event.
 * Then in the Step event, we'll load the room at the mouse position when we press 1, and unload the room when we press 2.